fehmi/simply.js/docs/router.md

 ## Router

-!> The router module is deprecated and will be deleted on upcoming releases.
+!> The router module is deprecated and will be removed in upcoming releases.
 Use [AWC router](docs/awc-router) instead.

-Add your site path as base href.
+Add your site path as the base `href`.

 ```html
 <base href="https://root/simply/examples/routeri/index.html">
 ```

-Pass your router container to the Router.
+Pass your router container to the Router instance.

 ```html
 <body>